The Last Dragon Chronicles: Main characters

 Lucy Pennykettle – Liz's eleven-year-old daughter.
 She is the youngest of Guinevere's (see: other characters) known line and the next "dragon princess".
 At the beginning of Icefire, she made an extremely effective wishing dragon called G'reth, which is surprising for a girl of her age, as proper wishing dragons are extremely hard to make.
 When David returns, she is sixteen.
 In "The Fire Eternal" she communicates several times with a journalist by the name of Tam, who she admits to being in love with in her journal in "Dark Fire."
-She is the one to awaken the Dragon Queen Gawaine, the mother of Gawain.
+She is the one to awaken the Dragon Queen Gawain, the mother of Gawain.
 She likes Tam and her idol is David because he wrote Snigger and the Nutbeast for her twelfth birthday.

 Gwilanna/Aunty Gwyneth – Lucy's "aunt".
 She is a very powerful sibyl who was once served by Gretel, the potions dragon.
 She kidnaps Lucy to help her raise Gawain, the dragon, from his state of paralysis so that she could be "illuminated" with it (become one with it) like she believed her mother, one of the pre:men, should have been able to do before the Fain executed her.
 She is frozen in a block of ice in the shape of a crow with her powers are stripped from her, though they are restored later on.
 She has been the midwife of all of Guinevere's line, as only a sibyl can do so.
 Liz Pennykettle has a great amount of respect for her, despite the fact that on numerous occasions the "aunt" has almost killed her, kidnapped her daughter, trapped her tenant under some floorboards, as well as a myriad of other feats of similar creed.
 This may be because Gwilanna birthed her daughter, and has also saved Liz's life on numerous accounts.

 Sophie Prentice – David's first girlfriend who dies in Dark Fire.
 First appears in The Fire Within as a veterinarian working at The Wildlife Hospital.
 Also tried to help them when Conker, one of Lucy's squirrels, was injured.